Bhupesh-V/Bhupesh-V.github.io/about.md

 ### 📧 EMAIL ME

 My email is <a href="mailto:varshneybhupesh@gmail.com" class="mark">varshneybhupesh@gmail.com</a>.
 I reply within 48 hours.
+PS: Don't spam me for improving my SEO metrics.

 ### 📖 LEARN WITH ME
-I log whatever new I learn, Go to <a href="https://bhupesh.codes/til/"  class="mark">bhupesh.codes/til</a> to see some of it.
+I log whatever new I learn, Go to <a href="https://github.com/Bhupesh-V/til/"  class="mark">bhupesh.codes/til</a> to see some of it.

 ### 🦄 FOLLOW ME
 I use Twitter 🐦. <a href="https://twitter.com/bhupeshimself?ref_src=twsrc%5Etfw" class="twitter-follow-button" data-show-count="false">Follow @bhupeshimself</a><script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script> to learn more about technology & people.
 <br>

-You can invite me on [LinkedIn](https://www.linkedin.com/in/bhupesh-v/).
-Please introduce yourself when sending an invitation.
+You can send me an invite on [LinkedIn](https://www.linkedin.com/in/bhupesh-v/).
+Please introduce yourself while sending an invitation.

 ### 👨🏾‍💻 Find me on DEV
 <!-- https://github.com/saurabhdaware/DEV-widget -->